 - Send a list of the qualified rates' rate rule IDs to your TAM.
 These are the IDs that you specified in your Price Feed in Step 1.

 - Tell your TAM which UI treatment you have chosen from the list above.

 - Tell your TAM the name of the loyalty program you want to display.
 (Note that a loyalty is only needed when the UI treatment displays the loyalty program name).

 - DO NOT define the qualified rates in your Rate Rule Definition file.
 Qualified rates are a special type of fenced rate that does not use the definitions in this file.

-- (Optional) Configure your Points of Sale (POS) file to track usage.
+- (Optional) Configure your Landing Page file to track usage.
 The

-following POS elements can be used to track qualified rates:
+following landing page elements can be used to track qualified rates: